How to assign weights to Grade Items

 You can change how grades are aggregated in the Aggregation drop-down list in the Gradebook.
 To do this, follow the instructions below:

-1. Click Grades in the navigation block to open the Gradebook.
-The Gradebook will display the Grader report on the View tab.
+1. Click Grades in the top row to launch the Gradebook.
+The Grader report is displayed by default.

 For more information on the other Aggregation options, please refer to the documentation on the eClass website.